grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 - **Grafana Open Source**: `grafana/grafana-oss:<version>-ubuntu`

-These images are based on [Ubuntu](https://ubuntu.com/), available in the [Ubuntu official image](https://hub.docker.com/_/ubuntu).
-It is an alternative image for those who prefer an Ubuntu-based image and/or are dependent on certain tooling not available for Alpine.
+The Grafana Enterprise and OSS images are based on [Ubuntu](https://ubuntu.com/) and can be accessed through the [Ubuntu official image](https://hub.docker.com/_/ubuntu).
+This is a good option for users who prefer an Ubuntu-based image or require specific tools unavailable on Alpine.

 ## Run a specific version of Grafana

-You can also run a specific version, or run a beta version based on the main branch of the [grafana/grafana GitHub repository](https://github.com/grafana/grafana).
+You can also run a specific version of Grafana or a beta version based on the main branch of the [grafana/grafana GitHub repository](https://github.com/grafana/grafana).

 > **Note:** If you use a Linux operating system such as Debian or Ubuntu and encounter permission errors when running Docker commands, you might need to prefix the command with `sudo` or add your user to the `docker` group.
 The official Docker documentation provides instructions on how to [run Docker without a non-root user](https://docs.docker.com/engine/install/linux-postinstall/).